States of Matter

 Figure 3 shows the temperature required to evaporate (boil) water at several different pressures.
 The temperature needed to boil water is 100°C at 760 Torr (atmospheric pressure at sea level), 75°C at about 248 Torr (the top of Mount Everest) and 20°C (room temperature) at about 18 Torr (inside a vacuum chamber).

-Some material for this article was taken from “Modern Vacuum Practice” written and published by Nigel Harris in the UK.
+Some material for this article was taken from “Modern Vacuum Practice” written and published by Nigel Harris, 3rd Revised Edition, Kurt J. Lesker Company, 2007.
 The values shown in Fig. 2 were converted from the original mbar and C degrees.
 Other material and comparisons are my own.